elixir-lang/gen_stage/README.md

 Here is a list of potential topics to be explored by this project (in no particular order or guarantee):

-  * Provide examples with delivery guarantees
+  * Provide examples with delivery guarantees and/or checkpoints

   * Consider using DynamicSupervisor to implement Task.Supervisor (as a consumer)